 You use, probably, either Chrome or Firefox for web browsing.
 They are nearly interchangeable regarding desktop browsing, except that Chrome is making changes that seem likely to sap autonomy and give advertisers your data.
 On the other hand, it has some cool extensions that I like to use. :shrug: Safari is also a thing.

-Handy website blockers include stayfocusd (Chrome only), leechblock (Chrome/Firefox).
+Handy website blockers include Stayfocusd (Chrome only), Leechblock NG (Chrome/Firefox).

 Comments are awful.
 Shut Up hides them by default, sparing your sanity and preventing you from getting sucked into a world of hurt.